MatrixLabTools/PotentialDB.jl/docs/src/usage.md

 description = "cis-formic acid - argon potential.
 Max 20000 cm⁻¹"
 ```

-Some of keywords are mandatory some are not.
-There can be as many keywords
+Some of keywords are mandatory, some are not.
+Also there can be as many keywords
-than you want to add.
+as you want to add.

 ### List of mandatory keywords